Several hurt in shooting near U.S. National Security Agency

-FORT MEADE, Maryland (Reuters) - Several people were injured during a Wednesday morning shooting at the U.S. National Security Agency headquarters in Fort Meade, Maryland, the agency said.
+FORT MEADE, Md (Reuters) - Several people were injured in a shooting incident on Wednesday when a car tried to drive onto the campus of the U.S. National Security Agency near Washington, although the secretive government body said none of them appeared to have been wounded by gunfire.

 The incident occurred about 7 a.m.
-ET (1200 GMT) when a vehicle tried to enter the U.S. Army installation that houses the agency without authorization, the agency said in a statement.
-It said shots were fired but that none of the injuries appeared to have been caused by gunshots.
+ET (1200 GMT) when the black sports-utility vehicle tried to drive into the U.S. Army installation at Fort Meade, Maryland, where the NSA is located, just off a busy suburban highway commonly used by commuters.

-The statement did not make clear whether the shots had been fired by a suspect or by law enforcement and officials at the NSA and Federal Bureau of Investigation, which is investigating the incident, did not respond to questions about who fired weapons.
+The NSA, one of the U.S. government’s main spy agencies, did not say whether guards at the facility or people in the car did the shooting and also did not say who was injured.
+Officials at the NSA and Federal Bureau of Investigation, which is investigating the incident, did not respond to questions about who fired weapons.

 “Weapons were discharged in the course of the incident, which remains under investigation,” the agency said in a statement.
-“The situation is under control and there is no ongoing security of safety threat.”
+“Preliminary reports do not presently indicate that there are injuries attributable to gunfire.”

 It said several people were taken to hospitals from the facility about 30 miles (48 km) northeast of Washington.

+The incident did not appear to be linked to terrorism, said a federal official familiar with the investigation.

-Police earlier had searched a black sport utility vehicle with what appeared to bullet holes in its windshield, according to video from the scene.
+Police earlier had searched a black sport utility vehicle with what appeared to bullet holes in its windshield, video from the scene showed.
 Items apparently removed from the vehicle were strewn on the ground and checked by a police dog.

-Earlier media reports said that as many as three people had been wounded at the base, which is the home of the NSA, as well as the U.S. Cyber Command and Defense Information School.
+Earlier media reports said as many as three people had been wounded at the base, which also is home of the U.S. Cyber Command and Defense Information School.

-The National Security Agency/Central Security Service is one of the U.S. government’s main spy agencies.
-The secretive agency focuses on using technological tools, including the monitoring of internet traffic, to monitor the government’s adversaries.
+The National Security Agency/Central Security Service focuses on using technological tools, including the monitoring of internet traffic, to monitor the government’s adversaries.

 A White House spokeswoman said President Donald Trump had been briefed on the shooting.